ankaAR/bestiario5e/_creatures/drow-arachnomancer.md

 ***Poisonous Touch (Humanoid Form Only)*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 28 (8d6) poison damage.

 ***Bite (Giant Spider Form Only)*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies (1.5 mts), un objetivo.
 Impacto: 12 (2d8 + 3) puntos de daño perforante, and the target must make a DC 15 Constitution saving throw, taking 26 (4d12) poison damage on a failed save, or half as much damage on a successful one.
-If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.
+If the poison damage reduces the target to 0 hit points, the target is stable but envenenado for 1 hour, even after regaining hit points, and is paralizado while envenenado in this way.

 ***Web (Giant Spider Form Only Recharge 5-6)*** Ranged Weapon Attack: +8 to hit, range 30/60 pies, un objetivo.
 Impacto: The target is restrained by webbing.
 As an action, the restrained target can make a DC 15 Strength check, bursting the webbing on a success.
-The webbing can also be attacked and destroyed (AC 10; hp 5; vulnerability to fire damage; immunity to bludgeoning, poison, and psychic damage).
+The webbing can also be attacked and destroyed (AC 10; hp 5; vulnerability to fire damage; immunity to bludgeoning, veneno, and psychic damage).